This resource page guides new employees through the onboarding process and provides you with quick access to frequently requested information.

-Parking permits may be purchased online at parking.uoregon.edu.
+Parking permits may be purchased online at transportation.uoregon.edu.
 Employees may login to the system using their DuckID and password.
-For assistance, contact the Office of Parking and Transportation at 541-346-5444.
+For assistance, contact the Office of Transportation Services at 541-346-5444.

 The UO encourages everyone to consider alternatives to car transportation.
 This includes bus service, car pooling options, and excellent bicycle paths and services.
-For details, please see the Office of Parking and Transportation website at parking.uoregon.edu.
+For details, please see the Office of Transportation Services website at transportation.uoregon.edu.

 Faculty Specific Considerations: Email and Canvas Access